IDAES/examples/tutorial.md

 You should go through the notebook and take out any `remove_cell` tags.

 You can also, if you want, use additional tags available in the new framework.
-See the 'Jupyter Notebook cell tags' section of the readme.md in this directory.
+See the 'Jupyter Notebook cell tags' section of the `README.md` in this directory.

-## Update copyright headers
+## Update copyright

 To add or update copyright headers, you can run `addheader` in the root directory.
 This will look at all files but should only change notebooks where needed.